MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/user-data-folder.md

 Add code like the following code, such as try/catch code, to handle the error.
 <!-- Will there be an error dialog, or an error code? -->

-There's a new API to query where the UDF is, so you can more easily delete the UDF, by getting the calculated value of the UDF location.
+There's a new API to query where the user data folder is, so you can more easily delete the user data folder, by getting the calculated value of the user data folder location.

 *  Win32: [ICoreWebView2Environment7.get_UserDataFolder](/microsoft-edge/webview2/reference/win32/icorewebview2environment7#get_userdatafolder)